We think this TV show stands out for:

 Talk to your kids about ...

 Families can talk about how heroism is defined.
 Can a hero be someone who does something wrong for the right reason?
-Should a person's intent be considered when judging his actions?
+Should a person's intent be considered when judging his or her actions?
 In what ways is Carmen Sandiego a hero?
 Can it be argued that she isn't one?

 What character strengths do you see in Carmen?
 How does she display courage and determination?
 In what ways do Player's technological skills help the team?
 To what degree does their insistence on doing the right thing make them even more formidable?